What is the greatest game you’ve ever seen?

-I was on a bit of a high – a natural one at this time – and not just because the Hawks had won the ’88 flag and were running out for yet another shot at winning the big one.
+I was on a bit of a high – a natural one at this time, though there would be plenty of chemically-enhanced ones at other times – and not just because the Hawks had won the ’88 flag and were running out for yet another shot at winning the big one.
 I was witnessing one of the toughest players in the game running roughshod over anyone who stood in his way.

 His name was Dermott Brereton.

 I remember the headline from the Sunday Herald Sun following Brereton’s classic hip and shoulder on Paul Vander Haar at Waverly that went a long way to turning the second semi final.
 “Demolition Dermie” it read.
 The caption to the three still shots that showed Brereton knocking Vander Haar unconscious read ”The perfect hip and shoulder”.
-I cut it out and kept it for years.
-I don’t know where it is now but I found another one on Google.
-I still love it.
+I cut it out and kept it.

 He’d being wreaking havoc all season, picking off players at boundary throw ins, crashing into both suspecting and unsuspecting opponents, and generally creating as much havoc on a footy field as one man can without being Mark Jackson.

 Watching Derm at this stage of his career was a joy.